gethinoakes/mac-setup/readme.md

 # Personalized macOS Setup

-This is a repository of various scripts, personalized to me, that I run when setting up a new mac to install apps & apply preferences etc.
+This is a repository of various scripts, personalized to me, that I run when setting up a new mac to install apps & apply preferences etc. Feel free to take a look and use any of the code for your own setup scripts.

 It is to be first ran on the main user account, during which it will install homebrew, apps, node and global npm packages.
 When setting up on a secondary account, these are not run to avoid any issues and only the app & macOS preferences are applied.